yamcs/yamcs/pus_analysis/pus11.md

 ## C. Gaps & Shortcomings

-### Gap 1 — TC[11,4]: Embedding a TC packet in XTCE (Critical)
+### Gap 1 — TC[11,4]: Variable-length embedded TC packet (Critical)

-**Problem**: PUS 11 INSERT_ACTIVITIES requires embedding a complete, variable-length CCSDS TC packet inside the scheduling TC.
-The embedded TC's length is determined by its own CCSDS length field (at byte offset +4 from the packet start), not a preceding count field in the outer TC.
+**Problem**: PUS 11 INSERT_ACTIVITIES embeds a complete, variable-length CCSDS TC packet inside each scheduled activity.
+The embedded TC's length is determined by its **own CCSDS length field** (at byte offset +4 from the packet start), not by a preceding count field in the outer TC.

-**XTCE limitation**: XTCE 1.2 supports `BinaryArgumentType` with `DynamicValue` size derivation, but the size expression must reference an **argument in the same command**, not an offset inside the binary blob itself.
-It is not possible to express "read 2 bytes at offset +4 inside this binary field, multiply by 8, add 56" as an XTCE dynamic size.

-**YAMCS-specific limitation**: YAMCS Web UI cannot construct the inner TC packet as a typed structure if it is declared as opaque binary.
-There is no XTCE mechanism to say "this argument is itself a MetaCommand."
+**What nested array support resolves**: YAMCS supports repeating a `{release_time, tc_packet}` pair N times as a single MetaCommand using `AggregateArgumentType` + `ArrayArgumentType` (confirmed by `array-in-array-arg.xml`).
+The N-activity repetition is NOT the barrier.

+**What it does NOT resolve**: The `tc_packet` field within each activity is variable-length.
+Its size cannot be declared as a static `FixedValue` and cannot be derived from a sibling argument (the CCSDS length is embedded inside the binary payload, not in a separate argument).
+XTCE `BinaryArgumentType` requires either a `FixedValue` or a `DynamicValue` that references an **argument in the same command** — not a field buried inside the binary blob.

-**Impact**: TC[11,4] cannot be fully defined in XTCE for multi-activity scheduling.
-For single-activity scheduling with a known fixed TC, a workaround exists:
+**Impact**: TC[11,4] cannot be fully defined in XTCE for multi-activity scheduling with heterogeneous TC types.
+For single-activity scheduling with one known fixed-size TC, a workaround exists:

-- Define `tc_packet` as a `BinaryArgumentType` with a `FixedValue` size (e.g., 16 bytes for simple TCs).
+- Define an `ActivityEntryType` aggregate: `{release_time (PusTimeType), tc_packet (BinaryArgumentType, FixedValue size)}`.
+- Use `ArrayArgumentType` over `ActivityEntryType` sized by `N`.
-- Operators must supply the pre-encoded TC as a hex string.
+- Operators supply the pre-encoded TC as a hex string; all TCs must be the same declared size.

 **Recommended approach**: Use `yamcs-client` with the `pus11ScheduleAt` extra for all production scheduling.
-The MDB definition of TC[11,4] is for documentation and manual testing only (N=1, fixed TC size).
+The MDB definition of TC[11,4] is for documentation and manual testing only (N=1 or N>1 with uniform fixed-size TCs).

 ---